caryfuk/vite-vanilla-extract-react/README.md

 It was co-created by Mark Dalgleish who is also the creator of css modules.
 And you can see some similarities between the two.
 It's a bit like css modules, but with typescript as a preprocessor.
 Instead of writing css, you use typescript which makes it look a bit like yet another css in js library, but it’s not.
 The css is generated at build time.

 ## Random thoughts
-- With its variants and recipes, it's also a bit like tailwind, but your own tailwind that lets you define your own utility classes.
+- With its sprinkles, it's also a bit like tailwind, but your own tailwind that lets you define your own utility classes.
+- Recipes make it a bit like Stitches, but with a different syntax.
-- Clean boundary between runtime and build time all that is in css.ts is build time.
+- Clean boundary between runtime and build time - all that is in css.ts is build time.

 ### Theming
 - No need to pass theme via context (theme provider) because it depends on css variables.